We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. More Info Accept Cookies

 The bingo call is an essential element of the bricks-and-mortar game, that has its origins in the golden age of the 1950s.
 A time when words were, you know, just words.
 Indeed, many traditional bingo calls are now staples of British bingo subculture, among them Kelly’s Eye and Man Alive.

-But there are fruitier phrases that have been retired by a lot of land-based clubs to avoid causing offence (the great terror of our times).
+But there are fruitier phrases that have been retired by a lot of land-based clubs to avoid causing offence.
 While most replacements tend to be fairly innocuous, a few establishments have attempted to ‘get down with the kids’ by introducing some appalling updates.

 We’ll now take a look at some of these atrocities, together with intentionally funny bingo calls from times past that have so far escaped censorship.
 We’ve also thrown in a few of the racier phrases purely for the sake of mischief.
-Here’s our top twenty in no particular order.
+Here are our top calls in no particular order.
 Fear not!
 You’ll be fine.

 Number 30 – Dirty Gertie